 For each commodity, target coefficients of variation (CVs) are determined in advance of sampling to provide a certain level of precision for the acreage estimates.
 The CV is defined as the ratio of the standard error to the estimate expressed as a percentage.
 At the U.S. level, the target CV for Durum wheat planted acres is 6%, the other spring wheat target CV is 2.5%, and the winter wheat target CV is 1.5%.
 Each year, the final survey CVs are examined against the target CVs to see if any modifications to the sampling procedures are needed.
 CVs at the State level are expected to be higher than the U.S. level estimates due to the smaller sample sizes, and State level target CVs are set accordingly.
-Over the last decade, the U.S. level survey CVs have ranged from 5.1% to 7.3% for Durum wheat, from 2.5% to 3.8% for other spring wheat, and 1.3% to 1.8% for winter wheat.
+Over the last decade, the U.S. level survey CVs have ranged from 5.1% to 8.2% for Durum wheat, from 2.6% to 3.8% for other spring wheat, and 1.3% to 2.4% for winter wheat.

-Data Collection: For consistency across modes, the paper version is considered the master questionnaire and the web, Computer Assisted Personal Interview (CAPI), and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
+Data Collection: All Regional Field Offices (RFO) use the same standardized questionnaire for data collection.
+For consistency across modes, the paper version is considered the master questionnaire and the Computer Assisted Self Interview (CASI), mobile Computer Assisted Telephone Interview (mCATI), and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper questionnaire.
 Questionnaire content and format are evaluated annually through a specifications process where requests for changes are evaluated and approved or disapproved.
 Input may vary from question wording or formatting to a program change involving the deletion or modification of current questions or addition of new ones.
 If there are significant changes to either the content or format proposed, a NASS survey methodologist will pre-test the changes for usability.
-Prior to the start of data collection, all modes of instruments are reviewed and web, CAPI, and CATI instruments are thoroughly tested.
+Prior to the start of data collection, all modes of instruments are reviewed, and CASI, mCATI, and CATI instruments are thoroughly tested.